top of page

 hamdaprofile_edited.jpg

-Hamda has an integral role in the SPOONS team, co-leading many of the team's research activities, including recruitment of participants through door-knocking and community outreach; coordinating and facilitating interviews and focus groups; transcribing, translating, and co-analyzing interviews; assisting with the development and design of the SPOONS surveys and various promotional and communications materials; and collating and cleaning anonymized data.
-She is also managing her own sub-project on how food insecurity in families with small children is perceived, depending on the socio-demographic perspective of the perceiver.
+Hamda held an integral role in the SPOONS team, co-leading many of the team's research activities, including recruitment of participants through door-knocking and community outreach; coordinating and facilitating interviews and focus groups; transcribing, translating, and co-analyzing interviews; assisting with the development and design of the SPOONS surveys and various promotional and communications materials; and collating and cleaning anonymized data.
+She also managed her own sub-project on how food insecurity in families with small children is perceived, depending on the socio-demographic perspective of the perceiver.
 She is leading the development of this project into an academic publication, with Ibrahim, Egal, and McKerracher as co-authors.

 She is fluent in Danish, English, and Somali.